Skip to content

 2. Create your data file

-Create a data folder and add a file called data.json with your data to annotate:
+Create a data folder and a file called data.json inside it:

 mkdir data